 Part of the decision to invest your emergency fund will be finding an appropriate account.
 There are a few options that could work, depending on your financial situation.

-The general rule of thumb when it comes to investing is, the higher the risk, the higher the potential for return — but a hugely risky investment could be counterproductive if you intend to use the money as an emergency fund.
-Stocks and bonds tend to be riskier than other investments in the short-term, but the market trends upwards in the long-term.
+And remember, the general rule of thumb when it comes to investing is, the higher the investment risk, the higher the potential for return — but a risky investment could be even riskier if you intend to use the money as an emergency fund.

 If you don’t want to invest your entire emergency fund, you could consider saving a portion in a traditional savings account and investing another allotted amount.
 That way, you could rely on cash for immediate emergencies and have a backup of invested funds you can rely on in the event that something major, and more expensive, happens.

-What is most important is that you have a plan to deal with emergencies — because like it or not, eventually, you’ll likely have some unexpected event or cost that you need to cover.
+What’s most important is that you have a plan to deal with emergencies — because like it or not, eventually, you’ll likely have some unexpected event or cost that you need to cover.

 Choose how you want to invest.